UniLink: App for Exchange Students

 I began my design by playing with mono and sans fonts, going for a super clean vibe.
 However, when I added the sample logo to our page, users who tested our prototype said the mono logo variation looked like a function they could click, instead of just the decorative purpose I wanted to use the logo for.

-After showing the variations to my friends, we all agreed that a Serif really ties the look together.
+After showing the variations to peers for quick feedback, it was unanimously agreed that a fancier Serif ties the look together.
 In the end, I chose Gilda Serif with the curvy ends to bring out the fancy side of our social app and make it pop as a decor element.

 playing with the 'i' in uniLink